 Ankle and Foot Pain – Physiotherapy Treatment for Effective Pain Relief

 Experiencing ankle or foot pain that is preventing you from doing the things you love?
 You are not alone – Ankle and Foot Pain is a common ailment that affects people of all ages.
 These pains could arise due to pre-existing issues such as flat feet or injuries.
+Physiotherapy treatment for effective Ankle and Foot pain relief.

 Ankle sprains are the most common ankle injury, occurring over 25000 times a day in the US.
-Ankle sprains are common in sports such a hockey or basketball and the severity of the sprain can range from a simple one that requires rest and ice, to a severe one where you need medical attention.
+Ankle sprains are common in sports such a soccer, football, hockey or basketball and the severity of the sprain can range from a simple one that requires rest and ice, to a severe one where you need medical attention.

-If you’ve tried various methods for pain relief but can’t seem to find a lasting solution for your persistent ankle and foot pain – Core Concepts’ physiotherapy may have your answer.
+If you’ve tried various methods for pain relief but can’t seem to find a lasting solution for your persistent ankle and foot pain – Core Concepts Singapore physiotherapy may have your answer.
 Other types of solutions such as painkillers and home remedies that only offer temporary pain relief, Physiotherapy treatment can provide you with a permanent solution to your ankle and foot pain without medicine or surgery.
 This is because we do not only treat the symptoms, but we also fix the underlying cause of your pain.

 What is Ankle and Foot Pain Physiotherapy?